briannorman/eli/README.md

 └── README.md            # This file
 ```

+**Note:** Projects only need JavaScript files.
+No config files are required.
+Each project folder can contain multiple `.js` files, and you can select which one to inject from the extension popup.

 ## API Endpoints

 The development server exposes the following endpoints:

-- `GET /api/projects` - Returns a list of all available projects
+- `GET /api/projects` - Returns a list of all available projects with their JS files
-- `GET /api/project/:projectName/script.js` - Returns the script for a specific project (with cache busting)
+- `GET /api/project/:projectName/:filename.js` - Returns a specific JS file from a project (with cache busting)
+- `GET /api/project/:projectName/files` - Returns a list of all JS files in a project

 ## Tips

 - **Multiple projects**: Create as many project folders as you need.
-Each should contain a `script.js` file.
+Each folder can contain multiple `.js` files.
+- **Multiple files per project**: You can have `v1.js`, `v2.js`, `test.js`, etc. in the same project folder.
+Select which one to inject from the extension popup.
 - **Cache busting**: The server automatically adds cache-busting parameters to ensure you always get the latest version of your script.
 - **Team collaboration**: Share the project folder via git.
 Each team member runs their own local server.
 - **Debugging**: Use Chrome DevTools console to see logs and debug your experiments.